abdullahalnomandev/BOOKING_HOTEL/README.md

 - [x] This is a Full Responsive MERN-Stack web applications for Hotel Booking.
 - [x] In this site user can't book  more than 1 room in same dates.
-- [x] If user want any services he must be authenticate with google .
+- [x] If user want to book room he must be authenticate .
 - [x] There is a admin panel where admin can add Hotel more admins, add more Room, update, delete order condition of users.

 ### Front-End Technology: